mayankpathak4513/Locating_maps_using_ipython/README.md

 import numpy as np
 import pandas as pd
 ```
-We will be doing such ploting and generating maps using Folium Folium is not available by default.
+We will be doing such ploting and generating maps using Folium.
+Folium is not available by default.
 So, we first need to install it before we are able to import it.

 #### Let's install Folium